Beeheim/modpacks/vanilla-plus/optional-pack/README.md

+## Beeheim is Happy: Vanilla Plus Greylist Modpack

-Official optional modpack for the Beeheim Vanilla Plus Server
+Official greylist modpack for the Beeheim Vanilla Plus Server

 > Note:
 > If trying to join the official Beeheim is Happy: Vanilla Plus Server, do not update mods beyond the version in this modpack.